Syrian rider says Olympic effort for "all Syrians"

 "I think it made it easier for me because I had more will to do better in the ring there," Hamcho said.

 "I am very well pleased with my performance.
-My horse jumped fabulously there and we just hope the best for tomorrow and we hope the best for all three (of the other) Syrian athletes (still due to compete) here in London."
+My horse jumped fabulously there and we just hope the best for tomorrow and we hope the best for all three Syrian athletes here in London."

-Hamcho notched up one fault for being over the regulation time on his round but qualified for the individual final on August 8 at Greenwich Park.
+Hamcho notched up one fault for being over the regulation time on his round.

 (Reporting by Sarah Edmonds, additional reporting by Khaled Oweis; Editing by Sonya Hepinstall)